Takakiriy/typrm/README.md

 # typrm

-typrm replaces parameters of what you type manually from the keyboard you write in a text file.
+typrm replaces parameters of the command in the text file format manual depending on your situations so that you can run commands only by the copy and paste.
-It replaces the text that should be the same in the same way, resulting in fewer typos.

 Also, typrm has powerful search assisted with your specified keyword tag.